yongjool/Mock-Interview-AI-App/README.md

 GEMINI_API_KEY='your key'

+.env file should be located in .\backend folder

 ## Set your own API
 - Add controller and routes in backend.
 - Add your routes into app.js file in backend